Nathan Pinnacle 12L Review

 Nathan introduced the Pinnacle 12 as a lighter update on the previously reviewed VaporKrar and VaporHowe vests.
 While the Pinnacle maintains much of that DNA through the chest pockets and shoulder straps, it also has some important updates that improve fit and comfort.

 The chest straps are two simply designed buckles on rigid webbing that can be vertically adjusted along pliable rails for an ideal fit.
-While this has never been our favorite system as the vertical rails are hard and can cause pressure alongside the sternum, it is among the easiest to adjust, and the rigid webbing straps work well with the high-stretch material used throughout the rest of the vest.
+While this has never been our favorite system, as the vertical rails are hard and can cause pressure alongside the sternum, it is among the easiest to adjust, and the rigid webbing straps work well with the high-stretch material used throughout the rest of the vest.

 Features

 Features are only as excellent as they are intuitive.
 Nathan streamlined some features while adding versatility to others.
-Basics like a storm whistle, reflective banding, and multiple options for food, water, and gear storage are well designed.
+Basics like a storm whistle, reflective banding, and multiple options for food, water, and gear storage are well-designed.

 Akin to most packs, you still have to remove the Pinnacle 12 in order to store trekking poles.
-Technically you could draw your trekking poles while on the move, as the vertical kangaroo pocket designed to store them does have a second point of access on the right flank.
+Technically, you could draw your trekking poles while on the move, as the vertical kangaroo pocket designed to store them has a second point of access on the right flank.
 We preferred to use this pocket for additional layers, gloves, or food as the flank access has a small piece of velcro holding contents in; regardless, we love this feature.
 We preferred to store the trekking poles in the larger diagonal zip pocket, but this was just a user preference.

 Behind the front pouch pockets on each shoulder strap are waterproof zippered pockets that can fit an oversized phone; the right one contains a pill pouch and a storm whistle.
-Additionally, the Pinnacle incorporates two different materials on the back panel; one where the hydration bladder sits against the back and a different, more breathable mesh along the sides of the back.
+Additionally, the Pinnacle incorporates two different materials on the back panel: one where the hydration bladder sits against the back and a different, more breathable mesh along the sides of the back.
 Whether you choose to use soft flasks or the included 1.6L bladder, the pocket design paired with the feature set can comfortably carry enough water and gear for a 100-mile race.

 Hydration System